-So he has a high overall score, but is super-high in density - so likely much lower risk than the average guy who has a CAC score of around 20.
+Someone with a high overall score, but high in density - is at similar risk to the average guy who has a CAC score of around 20.
 See above on the "density" line - the guys with high CAC (Agatston) scores in right hand column have an average density of ~3.5 and their risk thus begins to sharply fall off, making them like Agatston=20 scorers.
-But David's density is around 8, not 3.5 - so he is way off to the right on the curve of falling risk (!)

 It's a tricky one for sure, kind of a hyperbolic relationship with two vectors involved - overall score versus density quotient.